 Fife Council is the third largest local authority in Scotland, employing a headcount of over 17,000 people and providing around 900 services to the people of Fife.
 With 1.6 billion vehicle miles travelled on roads in Fife last year, the safety and regular maintenance of Fife’s extensive road network is of primary importance - not least for the 374,000+ people living in the area.
-The council’s Roads and Transportation department is responsible for the safe and efficient maintenance of Fife’s roads, bridges, structures, footways and cycleways network, street lighting, car parks and associated assets.

-The Challenge:
+The Challenge

 Fife Council was previously using an off-the-shelf legacy system to manage road safety inspections and pothole repairs.
 While there was a limited mobile element for inspectors, repair crews had little more than laptops, making it very difficult to maintain the history of an asset or track who did what and when.
 This led to a backlog of repairs and inconsistencies between what was ‘on record’ as having been done and anecdotal evidence from others across Fife.

 As local authorities across the UK continue to accelerate towards a cloud-first model, Fife Council knew that the time had come to upgrade.
-There was an opportunity to leave behind an aging, costly system and leverage more flexible, configurable, and automated technology to drive efficiencies in roads and transportation asset management.
-But with their current supplier license close to expiring, the challenge was on for Fife to identify, procure, and implement the right solution in time to clear the backlog of road repairs from the previous financial year.
+There was an opportunity to leave behind an ageing, costly system and leverage more flexible, configurable, and automated technology to drive efficiencies in roads and transportation asset management.

 The Solution

-With the Mayrise suite of desktop and mobile software being used elsewhere in the council, Fife’s Roads and Transportation department already recognised Causeway (who acquired Yotta in 2022) as a leading provider of connected asset management solutions.
+With the Causeway Mayrise suite of desktop and mobile software already being used elsewhere in the council, Fife’s Roads and Transportation department already recognised Causeway (who acquired Yotta in 2022) as a leading provider of connected asset management software solutions.
 In April 2020, they took the step of procuring a fresh integrated, cloud-first, mobile-enabled platform – Causeway Alloy – to transform service delivery and strengthen the flexibility and speed of asset management processes.

 Despite having tight internal timescales, Fife Council avoided falling into the trap of approaching procurement as a means to an end.
 Instead, the council directly engaged with Causeway pre-order, developing an open and transparent dialogue about how Causeway Alloy could meet their minimum viable product (MVP) requirements.
 Use of the G-Cloud framework also helped to ensure early mutual engagement, imbuing the entire process with an understanding and clarity of purpose that many expensive open tender exercises fail to achieve.